exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase.rst.txt

    * - Known event
      - Events that has been detected by the evaluation function.
    * - Unknown event
-     - | Events that could not be singled out by the filter function (was not detected by the evaluation function).
+     - | Events that could not be singled out by the filter function (was not detected by the evaluation function).※
        | If the event is unkown, the user should consider what to do with it as an evaluation target.
    * - Expired event
      - | Event removed from evaluation targets caused by one of the following reasons.